Chinook Indian Nation: Attempts at re-recognition (2002–present)

 The administration of Barack Obama revised the FAP, which it called "broken", and eased rules on documentation by outsiders.
 After Baird retired, the tribe met with Congress members Jaime Herrera Beutler, Maria Cantwell, and Doc Hastings, who all suggested that the tribe reapply under the new FAP.
 However, this revision said that tribes whose petitions have been denied are banned from petitioning again.

 By 2010, the Chinook Nation had over 2,000 members.
-According to Tony Johnson, (Note: Son of previous tribal chair Gary Johnson) the tribal chair since 2013, the Chinook Nation's unrecognized status hindered "economic development, the establishment of a land base, the preservation of our culture, the reinstatement of fishing and hunting rights, the ability to repatriate our ancestors’ bones and sacred items from museum collections, and the ability to better care for our community's health and well-being."
-The tribe's lack of funding led to the closure of its food bank in November 2011, and it could barely cover the cost of its tribal office as of 2017.
-Senate Bill 5433 of the Washington State Senate required schools to "incorporate curricula about... the nearest federally recognized Indian tribe or tribes", which excluded the unrecognized Chinook Nation.
-As it is not covered by the Native American Graves Protection and Repatriation Act, the tribe has been unable to protect burial sites such as the Ero Boldt Cemetery, destroyed by a private landowner, and another site accidentally damaged by utility workers.
-The Chinook has been ineligible for federal funding, such as a relief package during the COVID-19 pandemic.
-As it did not receive COVID-19 supplies, members had to get vaccines from neighboring tribes.
+Tony Johnson succeeded his father Gary Johnson as tribal chair in 2013.
 In June 2015, the Chinook Nation launched the Chinook Executive Justice Recognition Project, directed toward Obama.
 Their goals were for Obama to recognize the nation via an executive order, to enact the Tansy Point Treaty, and to negotiate land for the Chinook.
 The project included a daily letter campaign to Obama, Clinton, and media outlets.
 The letters covered various Chinook-related topics and served as documentation of the culture.
 In August 2022, it launched a campaign targeted at Washington's senators, Patty Murray and Maria Cantwell.